Affiliate links on Android Authority may earn us a commission. Learn more.

 MapFactor

-MapFactor is one of the low-key popular navigation app options.
-It includes the basic navigation and GPS features.
+MapFactor is low-key one of the most popular navigation app options.
+It includes primary navigation and GPS features.
 It uses OpenStreetMap.
-That means you can get free offline maps that are updated monthly if you want.
+That means you can get free offline maps updated monthly if you want.
 There are additional map options as well, but they may cost money.
-Some of the other features include voice directions, cross-border routing, 2D and 3D modes, day and night themes, and more.
+Other features include voice directions, cross-border routing, 2D and 3D modes, day and night themes, and more.
 This GPS app also has support for dozens of countries around the world.
-It’s not half bad for what you get.

 MapQuest